Alejogb1/job-board/blog-data/how-can-grad-cam-heatmaps-be-visualized-using-a-resnet50-model.md

 id: "how-can-grad-cam-heatmaps-be-visualized-using-a-resnet50-model"
 ---

-Alright, let’s tackle visualizing Grad-CAM heatmaps with a ResNet50 model.
+, let’s tackle visualizing Grad-CAM heatmaps with a ResNet50 model.
 It's something I've implemented several times across different projects, and it's always a crucial step in understanding why a convolutional network made a specific prediction.
-It's never just about the output, but understanding *what* contributed to that output.
+It's never just about the output, but understanding _what_ contributed to that output.
 I think that's a fundamental tenet for anyone working with deep learning.

 So, the core idea behind Grad-CAM (Gradient-weighted Class Activation Mapping) is that we leverage the gradients flowing back through the network to highlight the most salient regions of the input image with respect to a particular class.
 We're not just arbitrarily highlighting areas; we're highlighting where the network 'focused' during classification.
 ResNet50, with its skip connections and deep architecture, makes this a slightly more involved process than with simpler networks, but the principle remains the same.